xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 mentioning  here  that  we  have  often  seen  the advantages  of "tweaking"  the  BNF  as we go, to help make the language easy to parse.
-What  you're looking at here is a bit different:  we've tweaked  the  BNF  to make the CODE  GENERATION  more  efficient!
+What  you're looking at here is a bit different:  we've tweaked  the  BNF  to make the _code  generation_  more  efficient!
 That's a first for this series.

 Anyhow, the following code implements the BNF: